Pryor Creek, Oklahoma: Economy

 MidAmerica Industrial Park is located about 4 mi south of Pryor.
 It houses more than 80 companies, including Fortune 500 leaders such as Google, DuPont and Nordam.
 The facility includes its own airfield, the MidAmerica Industrial Park Airport, featuring a 5000 ft runway refurbished in 2016.

 In May 2007 Google announced its plans to build a large Internet data center at the Mid-America Industrial Park.
 The $600 million facility is now open and employs around 400 people.
 It is currently Google's second largest data center in the world.
 Google shut the worksite down in 2008 because of the status of the United States economy and work on its overseas projects and affairs, then restarted the project in October 2010 and opened at the end of September 2011.

 In February 2018, Google announced a $600 million expansion to their data center in Pryor.
 The investment was to build a new four-story data center, which brought Pryor to be Google's second largest data center in their operations.
 This brings their total investment in the Pryor community to $2.5 billion.

-On June 17, 2021, electric vehicle manufacturer Canoo announced plans to build its first electric vehicle factory in a 400-acre site in the MidAmerica Industrial Park in Pryor.

 According to the Encyclopedia of Oklahoma History and Culture, manufacturing employs about 40 percent of the city's workforce.
 It is the seventh largest manufacturing center in the state.
 The main industries that it serves are: machinery, metals, electronics and transportation equipment.